compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{ color: 'var(--color-light-50)' }}>(optional)</p>

-if you have a display 1420px or wider, you'll see the decorations strewn across the margins of the page. as fun as they are, I totally get it if you'd want to hide them, especially when sending to a potential employer. you can do so by writing `decorations: false` (it's set to `true` by default, so you don't have to specify it if you're cool with them staying).
+if you have a display 1420px or wider, you'll see the decorations strewn across the margins of the page. as fun as they are, I totally get it if you want to hide them, especially when sending to a potential employer. you can do so by writing `decorations: false` (it's set to `true` by default, so you don't have to specify it if you're cool with them staying).

 <Spacer size={16} />